Trainee Program FAQs

 How do I choose a Research Mentor?

 The majority of the trainee’s time during the two-year program will be spent on a mentored research project.
 The research training experience is designed to provide specialized training and also consider broader issues impacted by their research including ethical, legal, and social implications.
 Available mentors for the research project have extensive experience in genomic medicine practice and collaborative multidisciplinary research.
 With the guidance of the Program Directors, each trainee will establish an interdisciplinary mentoring team comprised of the principal mentor and one or more co-mentors to guide their research program and career development.
-Please see the mentors who are available for this program here.
+View mentors available for this program.